hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 <!-- bottom ash usage -->
 Once the metals have been extracted, the rest of the bottom ash is either sent to a landfill or cleaned and subsequently used by the construction industry.
-The bottom ash can be used for landscaping or as a sand substitute in asphalt and cement.
+[In Europe about 54% of bottom ash is used in construction.][45]
+The bottom ash can be used for landscaping and in construction to produce cement, asphalt and [glazed tiles][51].
 [Research conducted in Thailand][2] showed that addition of bottom ash to Portland cement results in similar compressive strengths and decreased water requirement.
 Similarly, [addition of bottom ash to calcium sulfo-aluminate cement][3], which is used in high early strength and rapid setting applications, results in similar compressive strengths and porosity.
 High-density glass-like aggregate material called ["slag" can be produced by melting bottom ash at 1250&#8451; or more][22].